autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 **Step 1.** Download the NuScenes dataset from the [official website](https://www.nuscenes.org/download) and extract the dataset to a folder of your choice.

+**Note:** The NuScenes dataset is large and requires significant disk space.
+Ensure you have enough storage available before proceeding.

 **Step 2.** Create a symbolic link to the dataset folder

 ```bash